Where Do Your Union Dues Go?

-Based on the PSEA’s own financial reporting, a bare 19.7 percent of the union’s spending went to the “representational activities” most directly related to labor representation, such as collective bargaining negotiations, handling grievances, and arbitration proceedings.
-Some 70 percent of the PSEA’s overall spending simply went to running the union: salaries, health and retirement benefits, general overhead (including expenses such as building security guards), and multiple union leadership conferences; and purchase of investments and fixed assets (the latter include land, buildings, and cars).
+Based on the PSEA’s own financial reporting, a bare 19 percent of the union’s spending went to the “representational activities” most directly related to labor representation, such as collective bargaining negotiations, handling grievances, and arbitration proceedings.
+Some 73 percent of the PSEA’s overall spending simply went to running the union: salaries; union employee health and retirement benefits; general overhead (including expenses such as building security guards); multiple union leadership conferences; and purchase of investments and fixed assets (the latter include land, buildings, and cars).

 2. Dues money pays for politics

-In 2016-17, the PSEA spent nearly $2.9 million of your dues on “political activities and lobbying.”
+In 2017-18, the PSEA spent over $2.9 million of your dues on “political activities and lobbying.”
 You may not have known this, but your member dues can be used for a variety of “soft” political activities, such as get-out-the-vote drives, election mailers, lobbying of legislators, and public marketing campaigns.
 So where did some of your PSEA dues go on politics?
 Recently, the PSEA spent:

 3. Who is getting your dues money?

-NEA member dues, now $189 a year for full-time teachers—and which every PSEA member must pay—supported a variety of political and ideological advocacy groups and causes around the country.
-Contributions to political advocacy organizations totaled at least $45 million in 2016-17, according to the NEA’s financial report, but millions more to such groups were also logged as “contributions, gifts
+NEA member dues, now $192 a year for full-time teachers—and which every PSEA member must pay—supported a variety of political and ideological advocacy groups and causes around the country.
+Contributions to political advocacy organizations totaled at least $61 million in 2017-18, according to the NEA’s financial report, but millions more to such groups were also logged as “contributions, gifts and grants.”

 4. Your dues rise every year

-In 2016-17, the PSEA collected nearly $63 million in dues and “agency fees” (fees charged to non-union workers) from school employees.
-Since 2009, teachers’ dues, counting what they pay to the state and national unions, have increased 22 percent, and is now $724 in 2018-19.
+In 2017-18, the PSEA collected nearly $64 million in dues and “agency fees” (fees charged to non-union workers) from school employees.
+Since 2010, teachers’ dues, counting what they pay to the state and national unions, have increased 22 percent, and is now $724 in 2018-19.
 That figure does not count the varying dues several district locals may charge, which is often a token amount such as $30 a year.